Palmerston North Boys' High School: Clubs

 Palmerston North Boys' High School is divided into six 'clubs'.
-On enrolment students are placed in a club at random, or into a house with a family tie (the same as his brothers, father, grandfather or uncles).
+On enrolment students are placed in a club at random, or into a house with a family tie.
 Staff are also placed in clubs, with the exception of the Rector.

 The clubs names and colours are as follows:

 Murray Club, also known as College House, is composed of the school's boarding students.

 The Clubs compete in sports and codes, including team sports, individual sports, and whole club activities, such as Road-Race and Marching competitions.
 For each code the clubs are ranked first to last, with the winning club gaining one point, and the loser gaining six.
 The club with the fewest points at the end of the school year wins the Shand Shield.

 Sports

 The school has experienced success nationally in sports such as football, cycling, badminton, squash, basketball, hockey and rugby.

 The rugby union 1st XV plays in an all-white strip.
 Other rugby teams from Boys' High are likely to play in blue and white hooped jerseys, similar to Auckland or St Kentigern College.